Prompt Responses

 Enhancing Independence: Mobility aids, such as canes, walkers, and scooters, provide independence for those facing challenges in movement due to age, illness, or injury.

 There are many Mobility Aid Questions to answer.
-Here we will breakdown the main ones and explain what you need to know.
+Here, we will break down the main ones and explain what you need to know.

 What Are Mobility Aids?